School of Nursing

 NUR 645 Adult-Gerontology Acute Care Theory III

 NUR 646 Adult-Gerontology Acute Care Clinical Practicum and Seminar III

-Because the M.S. in Nursing program includes supervised clinical experiences and our desire to maintain a high-quality program, the nursing faculty reserves the right to limit enrollments.
-The number of students accepted varies by program (Family Nurse, Psychiatric Mental Health Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, and Adult-Gerontology Acute Care Nurse Practitioner) and is based on clinical cohorts.
+Because the M.S. in Nursing program includes supervised clinical experiences and the desire to maintain a high-quality program, the nursing faculty reserves the right to limit enrollments.
+The number of students accepted varies by program (Family Nurse, Psychiatric-Mental Health Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, and Adult-Gerontology Acute Care Nurse Practitioner) and is based on clinical cohorts.
 Admission to the program is highly selective.
 The graduate program in nursing seeks candidates whose baccalaureate preparation, scholastic achievement, professional experience, interest, motivation, and references are predictive of successful graduate study.

 Each student's application for admission will be evaluated based on a composite of the following recommended standards.

 - A baccalaureate degree with a major in nursing from a degree program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing

 - Two years of acute care experience as an RN or two years of NP experience

 - Minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale, or a B average

 - An undergraduate course in introductory Statistics that includes descriptive and inferential statistics completed with a grade of B- or better